 5. Foster Active Learning

-Engaging students in discussions, group work, and hands-on activities keeps them focused and minimizes off-task behavior.
+Engaging students in discussions, group work, and hands-on activities keeps them focused and minimises off-task behavior.

 Example: In a science class, instead of explaining magnets, the teacher provides groups with magnets to explore which objects attract or repel.